Skip to content

 Mentoring and coaching in the workplace provide a multitude of benefits for both employees and organisations as a whole.
 The right initiatives can provide your employees with the skills they need to perform to the highest of their abilities.
 They can help you nurture more productive, efficient, and autonomous teams, and create the right culture and environment for everyone to flourish.
 What’s more, according to Deloitte, coaching employees in the workplace is crucial for preparing your organisation for the changing nature of work, something that has never been as relevant as it is now.

-In this article, we are going to break down what coaching in the workplace is, some coaching skills, the importance of coaching at workplace on professional development, and what an impactful coaching process looks like.
+In this article, we are going to break down what coaching in the workplace is, 15 benefits of coaching, and what the coaching process should look like.

 What is Coaching in the Workplace?